 Common Career Mistakes and How to Avoid Them

-Are you doing everything to improve your career with no success?
-Have you ever wondered what the reason is for why your friend or colleague is promoted while you’re still stuck in the same position?
-Most of us commit common blunders in our careers that stagnate the pace of growth.
-Read on to learn about the mistakes we make and how you can avoid making them.
+Are you doing everything possible to grow your career but not getting results?
+Have you ever asked yourself why your colleague or friend has been promoted while you’re still in the same spot?
+Most of us make mistakes in our careers that stagnate growth.
+Keep reading to discover these mistakes and ways to prevent them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set Training to keep your skills ahead of the curve.
+- Seek Mentoring, Continuing Education, and Transferable Skill Set Enhancement to remain on top of your game.

 Not Establishing Goals

-Do you possess a precise picture of where you want to be in the next one year or two years?
-If you don’t set realistic goals, it can hinder progress.
-Set clear short and long-term goals that prioritize those that will have the highest impact on your career advancement.
-To boost job satisfaction be sure your goals align with your personal preferences.
+Do you possess a precise idea of where you’d like be in the next year, or two years?
+Failing to set achievable goals will hinder progress.
+Create clear short-term and long-term objectives prioritizing those with the highest impact on your career advancement.
+To boost job satisfaction be sure your objectives align with your personal goals.

-Building relationships that are meaningful can result in the possibility of new opportunities in your job or advancements in your current position.
-The creation of strong networks shouldn’t solely focus on senior employees but also peers and former colleagues, and also attendance at industry-related gatherings and events.
+Making meaningful connections can lead to more opportunities for advancement and new jobs in your current role.
+The creation of strong networks shouldn’t be limited to senior employees, but also peers and former colleagues, and also attendance at industry conferences and other events.

 - Attend professional conferences